Assandh

 Assandh, historically known as Āsandīvat, is a town and municipal committee in the Karnal district of the Indian state of Haryana.
 Assandh is located in 45 km south-west of Karnal.
+The town is surrounded by four districts - Karnal, Kaithal, Jind and Panipat.

 History

 Early history

 Archaeological excavations have revealed Painted Grey Ware, associated with the Vedic people of Iron Age India.
 Assandh is identified with ancient Āsandīvat, a capital of the Kuru kingdom, which was the first recorded state in Ancient India, c.
 1200 BCE.
 Historian Charles Allen has related this town and the Stupa to the Asandhiwat Kingdom from which hailed Asandhimitra, the Chief Empress (Agramahisi) of the Maurya Emperor Ashoka.

 Assandh Stupa

 The ruins of more-than-2000-year-old Buddhist stupa is situated at Assandh.
 The stupa is 25-metre high and at least 75 metres in diameter raised on an earthen platform.
 It is built with the help of bricks.
 This stupa is bigger than the much-famous stupa at Sanchi.
 According to historians, bricks used to construct this stupa, having a width of more than two-feet, indicate that the history of this monument dates back to more than 2000 years.

 The ruins of this structure is also known as Jarasandh ka Qila/Teela or Jarasandh ka Teela (Fort/Mound of Jarasandh) named after a character of epic Mahabharat, and forms part of the 48 kos parikrama of Kurukshetra.

 According to Archaeological Survey of India, this is a Kushan stupa (belongs to Kushan period).